MarSe32m/Java-UDP-Server/README.md

 Disclaimer
 -
-Now this is not at all a professional or robust implementation and should be used on your own responsibilty This is intended to show how to implement a basic UDP server
+Now this is not at all a professional or robust implementation and should be used at your own responsibilty This is intended to show how to implement a basic UDP server